 For example, women pay more for annuities because they have longer life expectancy, which means that the insurance company will pay more over time to women.
-Similarly, an annuity that starts issuing monthly income in your 80s will cost less than one that begins in your 70s because chances are the insurance company will pay less.
+Similarly, an annuity that starts issuing monthly income in your 80s costs less than a similar one that begins in your 70s because chances are the insurance company will pay fewer dollars over your lifetime.

-Here are some factors that affect pricing that aren't controlled simply:
+Here are some pricing factors that aren’t controlled simply:

 - state of residence

 - date of birth (age)

-Here are some elements that may be controlled or specified:
+Here are elements that can be specified or controlled:

 - age at which you’ll start receiving income

-- time between now and periodic payments begin
+- time between now and when periodic payments begin

-- if married, whether both spouses will receive lifetime income
+- if married, whether both spouses receive lifetime income

 - contributions (annuity purchase amounts)